-In the next row, you’ll see the risk number, which we assign.
+In the next row, you’ll see the Risk Number, which we assign.
 You can save this in your records and use it to quickly search for this property again in the future.

 Read our blog post to learn more about why a sprinkler system might not get full credit.

-The CSP Code (always four digits, tells you about the business being conducted by the building’s occupants.
-Here, the code is 0433, meaning there are multiple non-manufacturing occupants.
+The CSP Code (always four digits) tells you about the business being conducted by the building’s occupants.
+In the example above, the code is "0433", meaning there are multiple non-manufacturing occupants.

 Read our blog post to get an in-depth explanation of CSP codes.

 The RCP code (always four digits) tells you Rating, Construction Class, and Protection Class information.
 This building’s RCP is "4203".
 The "4" indicates it’s specifically rated with sprinkler system credit, the "2" means it’s joisted masonry construction and the "03" means the building has Protection Class (PC) 3 - because PCs can vary from 1 to 10, the last two digits are reserved for them.

 Read our blog post for a comprehensive look at RCP codes.
 We also have a series of posts on Construction Classes and you can learn more about PCs for individual properties here.

 The next column provides information about the property’s Fire Protection Area, allowing you to get more details on the fire protection capabilities available locally.

 One column over, you’ll find the building’s EQ Class, or earthquake classification.
 This classification is based on construction features affecting the building's ability to withstand an earthquake.
 The number tells the type of frame and the letters tell you about other features of the building.
 For example, this building is "5AA", meaning it has wood or metal floors, roofs, and exterior with load-bearing walls made of concrete or brick masonry.

 See our blog post for a full explanation of earthquake classifications for buildings and a guide to each classification code.